Dental emergency in Laurel? Call our office 24/7 at 301-490-7007 for immediate help from our compassionate team.

 - Dental Fillings: For cavities or minor chips, a tooth-colored filling can restore the structure and protect your tooth from further damage.

-- Dental Crowns: In case your tooth is broken, cracked, or has a large filling that’s come loose, a crown may be recommended to strengthen and restore its shape.
+- Dental Crowns: If your tooth is broken, cracked, or has a large filling that’s come loose, a crown may be recommended to strengthen and restore its shape.

 - Root Canal Therapy: If infection or deep decay is causing pain, a root canal can remove the source of infection and save your tooth.

-- Emergency Tooth Extractions: In severe cases where a tooth cannot be saved, we may need to take out the tooth to avoid the spread of infection.
+- Emergency Tooth Extractions: In severe cases where a tooth cannot be saved, we may need to remove the tooth to prevent the spread of infection.

-We always endeavor to preserve your original teeth whenever possible.
-The sooner you seek emergency treatment, the more options we’ll have to save and restore your smile.
+We always strive to preserve your natural teeth whenever possible.
+The sooner you seek emergency dentist Laurel treatment, the more options we’ll have to save and restore your smile.

 BROKEN DENTURES